-How do you make sure you're choosing the correct neuroscience research tools and provider for your research purpose?
-A 2012 article by ESOMAR (the European Society for Opinion and Marketing Research) outlines 36 questions to help buyers commission neuroscience research.
+How do you make sure you're choosing the correct neuroscience research tools and providers for your research purpose?
+An article by ESOMAR (the European Society for Opinion and Marketing Research) outlines 36 questions to help buyers commission neuroscience research.
 Read the excerpt below, or find the full publication here.

 1. What experience does your company have with providing market research using neuroscience techniques?